 The Campus Activities Board (CAB) is a student organization sanctioned by SGA that works to bring performers, comedians, and a wide variety of entertainment and educational programs to the WU community.
 This organization also sponsors SGA dances and various other campus events.
-In addition to programming, CAB works with the Student Government Association and other campus organizations in hosting events such as New Cardinal Days, Welcome Week, and Homecoming.
+In addition to programming, CAB works with the SGA and other campus organizations in hosting events such as New Cardinal Days, Welcome Week, and Homecoming.

-In cooperation with the Student Government association, the Office oversees the campus Intramural Program.
+In cooperation with the SGA, the Office oversees the campus Intramural Program.
 The Intramural Program is directed by an elected SGA executive Board member who plans and implements the various offerings such as flag football, basketball, kick-ball or other seasonal sports and activities that students request.